 Related Work.
-The naive approach would assign each resource (which can be computationally represented as an RDF triplet) can be assigned equal weight from each agent such that the statements with the majority of the votes win.
-This statistical reinforcement approach was taken by Stephens and Huhns [SH01].
-This method is likely to result with conflicting and non realistic set of statements.
+The naive approach will assign each resource (which can be computationally represented as an RDF triplet) from each agent an equal weight such that the statements with the majority of the votes win.
+This statistical reinforcement formulation is done by Stephens and Huhns [SH01], which will potentially result with conflicting and non realistic set of statements.
 Aberer et. al. [KA03] present a framework for query transformation and a method for detecting semantic agreements in which peers transform queries based on their local schema and their already existing mapping functions between schemas.
-Campbell and Shapiro [CS98] attempt to find algorithms for finding the meanings of unfamiliar words by asking questions.
-Their approach is to resolve terminological mismatches by an ontological mediator.
+Campbell and Shapiro [CS98] attempt to find algorithms for determining the meanings of unfamiliar words by asking questions.

+Their approach resolves terminological mismatches with an ontological mediator.
 Noy [Noy04] discusses techniques for finding correspondences between ontologies.
 Building consensus ontologies facilitates knowledge sharing and has applications in service composition [WPB03].

 Sections.
 The next section introduces the formal presentation of the problem of building consensus.
 We discuss several abstractions for comparing ontologies such as lexical, conceptual, or information retrieval.
 We also discuss methods for mapping concepts.
 Section 3 introduces social networks of agents and how they communicate and collaborate with each other from the perspective of building consensus.
 In Section 4, we present our methods for building consensus ontologies and in Section 5, we present our experiments and results.
-Section 6 discusses possible directions of future work and in the last section we conclude.

-2 Formal Definitions
+2. Formal Definitions

-In this section, we give a formal introduction and definitions to the problem of finding consensus among a given set of ontologies.
+This section presents the definitions and a formal introduction to the problem of finding consensus among a given set of ontologies.